 Here are the best areas to stay on Kauai:

 1. The South Side: the best area to stay on Kauai for the weather

 Kauai is probably the best Hawaiian island for first-time visitors who want to enjoy a nature getaway without competing for beach access, even on the South Side of Kauai, the island’s most traveled coast.

 Poipu Beach is the spot to be, featuring some of the island’s best resorts, finest dining options and plenty to do for anyone that desires a relaxing vacation.

 Rain and clouds are infrequent here, especially during the summer months, so the South Side is the best area to stay on Kauai for those looking for classic island weather.

 The South Side is also the easiest region to visit, as Kauai’s only major airport is in Lihue, on the eastern tip of the coast (learn how to travel between Hawaiian islands here).

 However, there are a couple downsides to the South Side of Kauai.
 You won’t find many budget-friendly accommodations here, and some travelers find it to be a little too touristy (at least compared to the North Shore, Kauai’s second most traveled destination).

-If you want to learn more about the South Side, speak with a Fora Advisor for expert travel tips, including recommendations for the best accommodations on this coast.
+If you want to learn more about the South Side, connect with Fora for expert travel tips, including recommendations for the best accommodations on this coast.